olegkleiman/Theta/functions/README.md

 ## Insert new pupil registration

-This function is not Firebase trigger, it is intended for explicit invokation from external clients
+This function is not a Firebase trigger, it is intended for explicit invocation from external clients

 POST https://us-central1-theta-1524876066401.cloudfunctions.net/api/pupil?secret=[secret]